Surprise cuts offer short-term hit, long-term hope for China banks

-SHANGHAI/HONG KONG (Reuters) - China’s move to allow its banks some flexibility in setting their own rates is a key, yet small step in the country’s efforts to take its lenders from the stone ages of state-run banking and into the modern era.
+SHANGHAI/HONG KONG, June 8 (Reuters) - China’s move to allow its banks some flexibility in setting their own rates is a key, yet small step in the country’s efforts to take its lenders from the stone ages of state-run banking and into the modern era.

 For the Western banking world, China’s decision late on Thursday night is a small step - though by Chinese industry standards it is a giant leap.